aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * contact.put.hl - Update endpoints using HTTP PUT verb ends with '.put.hl'
 * contact.delete.hl - Delete endpoints using HTTP DELETE verb ends with '.delete.hl'
 * contact.patch.hl - Patch endpoints using HTTP PATCH verb ends with '.patch.hl'

+### Create a natural language AI function

+A natural language function takes natural language as input, generates Hyperlambda code according to its input arguments on demand, executes the Hyperlambda code, and returns the result to the caller.
+In theory, this gives an AI agent or chatbot the capability to "grow tools" on demand, in its interaction with the user.

+If the user says he or she wants to create a natural language AI function, it implies he or she wants to create an AI function that takes a single natural language prompt, and returns the result of executing the code back to caller.
+The process is secure because of Hyperlambda's "whitelist" features, that only allows for safe code to execute.
+The following function allows you to create such as function.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/misc/create-natural-language-function.hl]:
+{
+  "type": "[STRING_VALUE]",
+  "module": "[STRING_VALUE]",
+  "filename": "[STRING_VALUE]"
+}
+___

+Arguments:

+* type - Mandatory argument being machine learning type to associate the function with
+* module - Mandatory name of module to save AI function in
+* filename - Mandatory relative filename to use inside of the above module

+Notice, the module must exist from before, and the machine learning type must already exist at this point.
+You can use the "create-module" function to create a new module if required, and the "create-type" to create a machine learning type.

 ### Execute SQL and return result